edward-r/ai-lab/apps/prompt-maker-cli/docs/tutorial.md

 npm install -g .
 ```

+> [!TIP] Here’s how to force a fresh bundle so the global install matches the new behavior:
+>
+> 1. From the repo root run `npx nx reset` (or `node node_modules/nx/bin/nx.js reset`) to stop the daemon and clear the cache.
+> 2. Run `npx nx build prompt-maker-cli --skip-nx-cache` (or set `NX_CACHE=false`) so Nx actually rebundles instead of replaying the cached artifact.
+> 3. Inside `apps/prompt-maker-cli`, reinstall globally: `npm install -g .`.

 That command adds a `prompt-maker-cli` executable to your PATH so editor integrations can run it without repo-relative paths.

 Key flags: